Times Beach, Missouri: Controversy

 Several months after the evacuation, the American Medical Association (AMA) publicly criticized the news media for spreading unscientific information about dioxin and the health hazards associated with it.
 The AMA stated that there was no evidence of adverse consequences from low-level dioxin exposure.
 Subsequent studies of potentially exposed people from Times Beach and some other contaminated locations in Missouri have revealed no adverse health outcomes that can be directly linked to dioxin.
 In a study conducted by the CDC and the Missouri Division of Health, no cases of chloracne (a common symptom of acute dioxin poisoning) were observed in Times Beach residents, nor any increased prevalence of any other disease.

 By May 1991, Vernon Houk, the director of the CDC's Center for Environmental Health, had come to the same conclusion as the AMA.
 Although he had made the official recommendation to permanently relocate Times Beach residents in 1982, by 1991, he no longer believed that evacuation had been necessary.
+Houk's remarks were delivered at Syntex-sponsored conference, themselves facing dioxin-related legal action from former Times Beach residents.